atticus-lv/BlenderAvaloniaBridge/docs/en/guide/quick-start.md

 # Quick Start

+This page only covers how to run the sample that ships with this repository.

+If you want to integrate the bridge into an existing project, go to the [Integration Guide](../integration/index.md).

 ## 1. Publish the Avalonia Sample

 Make sure `.NET 10 SDK` is installed, then run this from the repository root: